-Calling all Blueberry lovers, this one is for you!
-This Classic Blueberry Pie features fresh or frozen berries, with a subtle hint of orange and cinnamon essence, and tucked inside a flaky buttery pie crust.
+This is the ultimate Blueberry Pie recipe featuring fresh (or frozen) blueberries with a subtle hint of orange and cinnamon and baked inside a flaky buttery pie crust.

-This pie is truly all about the blueberries, with very little interference from other flavors.
-There is a hint of orange that goes well with and accentuates the blueberry and a pinch of cinnamon to give a touch of nuanced warmth.
-It's baked inside of a classic flaky pie crust that is crisp and buttery.
+Similar to my blueberry pie filling recipe, this pie is truly all about the blueberries, with very little interference from other flavors.
+A hint of orange complements and accentuates the blueberry, but doesn't overpower it, and a pinch of cinnamon adds a touch of nuanced warmth.
+It's baked inside a classic flaky pie crust that is crisp and buttery.

 All in all, this recipe is for the classic blueberry pie lovers.
 Sweet, crisp and destined to win blue ribbons... or at least garner a pat on the back from everyone who gets a slice.